udplabs/okta-kotter/README.md

 ## Quickstart

 > **NOTE**: Kotter also runs on the Okta Unified Demo Platform (UDP).
 The instructions below are for running it locally.
+Instructions for additional configuration after UDP provisioning are [here](docs/udp).

 The following steps are needed to get up and running: